markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 * More expensive to run
 * More expensive to operate - staff need to patch and troubleshoot any issues with the VM

+## Recommendation

+Connectivity using the Managed Virtual Network is in Preview at the time of writing for Azure SQL Managed Instance.
+When this is Generally Available, I recommend the Managed Virtual Network as the most cost-effective and easier solution.